salmin609/salmin609.github.io/_pages/BattleSimulation.md

 AllyCollision1:
   - excerpt: "If not, we should check if object is collided with ally side objects."
+AllyCollision2:
+  - excerpt: "Same as enemy collision check, but side should be same to check whether ally or not."

 term:
   - excerpt: ""